Wenying Zhuang: Career

 In 1975, Wenying started work as a lecturer at Shanxi Agriculture University.
 She was appointed as an assistant professor at the Institute of Microbiology Mycology Division of the CAS.
-After she received her Ph.D., she returned to China and continued her academic career on mycology in the same laboratory in the Institute of Microbiology.
+After she received her Ph.D., she returned to China and continued her academic career in mycology in the same laboratory at the Institute of Microbiology.
 She worked as postdoctoral research fellow at Cornell University from July 1990 to January 1991.
-In 1991 she began working at the Systematic Mycology and Lichenology Laboratory of the Institute of Microbiology, CAS (now upgraded as National Key Laboratory of Mycology.
+In 1991 she began working at the Systematic Mycology and Lichenology Laboratory of the Institute of Microbiology, CAS (now upgraded to National Key Laboratory of Mycology.

 She has served as the director of Systematic Mycology and Lichenology Laboratory, Institute of Microbiology, CAS for two terms.
 In 2009, she was elected as a CAS Academiciana.
 She serves as Associate Editor-in-Chief of the Editorial Committee of Cryptogamic Flora of China, and an Editorial Board Member of international mycological journals Fungal Diversity, Mycotaxon and Phytotaxa.
 She is an Honorary Member of the Mycological Society of America, and Executive Committee Member of the International Mycological Association.

 On October 19, 2010, Wenying was elected Third World Academy Society (TWAS) Academician in the 21st annual conference.

 As a professor in CAS, she has supervised seven doctoral students and two master students.